jbcolby0063/til/c++/pointer.md

     Student *stdptr = &s1; // 'stdptr' points to 's1' struct memory address

     cout << stdptr << endl; // 0x7ffdf13d5090 // s1 address with pointer
-    cout << stdptr->score << endl; // 88 // 'score' value of s1 // in order to dereference the pointer value of object, you use -> instead of *
+    cout << stdptr->score << endl; // 88 // 'score' value of s1 // in order to dereference the pointer value of an object, you use -> instead of *
     cout << stdptr->name << endl; // james // 'name' value of s1 // use --> for object pointers